Workers Compensation Board of Prince Edward Island

 Psychological Injuries from Traumatic Events

 Like work-related incidents that cause physical injuries, exposure to work-related traumatic events can cause psychological injuries.
-For example:
+For example:- A paramedic responding to serious accidents throughout their career.

 - A construction worker who witnesses a serious fall.